Briarhill Veterinary Clinic is a dedicated small animal practice

 Ruth Harkin is a city girl who spent most of her school holidays on her grandparents’ farm in Portumna where she developed a strong love for animals.
 Reading James Herriot’s book “All creatures great and small” was what made her decide on a career in veterinary medicine.

 Ruth spent many years in small animal practice in the UK before returning to Ireland and worked in the emergency clinic in University College Dublin before opening the clinic in Galway.
 Her interests include dentistry, dermatology and feline medicine.
-Outside work she likes yoga, reading, travelling and best of all hiking in Connemara with her husband and two dogs – Woody and Cooper.
+Outside work she likes yoga, reading, travelling and best of all hiking in Connemara with her husband and two dogs – Cooper and Oscar.

 Riona Mac Eoin

 Fiona always wanted to be a vet.
-She graduated from veterinary medicine at UCD in 2015 and spent two years working in Wales before coming home to her native Galway to join us in September 2017.
+She graduated from veterinary medicine at UCD in 2015 with first class honours and received scholarships for outstanding academic achievements.
+She spent two years working in Wales before coming home to her native Galway to join us in September 2017.
 Fiona’s favourite part of being a vet is performing surgery on her patients to fix their problems and she has a particular interest in diagnostic imaging such as ultrasound.
-She also loves to help out our local charity Galway Cat Rescue.
+She also loves to help out our local charity, Galway Cat Rescue.